bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 * Added callbackFormVals callback that fires after the form values have been processed from the form.
 * Fixed issue where HTML5 Geolocation was skipped when using the fullMapStartBlank setting.
 * Fixed issue with taxonomy filtering and autoGeocode setting where HTML Geocoding API would run on every filter change.
-* Swapped the default location data type to be JSON instead of XML (it's time).
+* Swapped the default location data type to be JSON instead of XML.

 ### Version 2.7.4